Title: Occlusion & Case Planning for Everyday Practice

 Social: AGM on Friday after lectures and Social event to be held Friday night – all welcome

-This is an excellent speaker and comes highly recommended.
+Michael is an excellent speaker and comes highly recommended.
 We are very pleased to have him present to BSOS.
+He is very approachable and publishes cases regularly on the Facebook group RIPE.

 Occlusion.
 It can be one of the driest & most confusing of subjects.
 It is, however, one of the most, if not THE most critical aspect of diagnosis and treatment planning when it comes to the longevity of the restorative dentistry that we provide for our patients.